batxes/4Cin/README.md

 #TODO
-    write down that chimera needs to be a "ln -s" and give permissions to whole python2.7 inside chimera/bin also IMP 2.5 <
+    Give user the best model with the tube shape write down that chimera needs to be a "ln -s" and give permissions to whole python2.7 inside chimera/bin also IMP 2.5 <
     if "AttributeError: 'Model' object has no attribute 'this'" install Swig 3.0.7.
-For this perhaps u need to install sudo apt-get install libpcre3 libpcre3-dev
+For this perhaps u need to install sudo apt-get install libpcre3 libpcre3-dev remember that the bash scripts are also done by me, they can change it if they want.
+Right now I don't know how to take from the config file the data and use it in the bash script